 Vera's nod of acknowledgement to the ghost of one of Serial Killer couple's many victims at the end of "Lonely Hearts"

 In the episode, "Rampage", the girl was desperately telling the security guard that got shot to survive.
 She tries to motivate him with a picture of his family that she assumed he had, but then he told her he was all alone.
 Then she told him that he still needs to stay alive so that he can get another chance to have a family.
-At the end of the episode, we see the security guard with a wife and baby, and he seems very happy.
+At the end of the episode, we see the security guard, while unable to walk due to his wounds, has a wife and baby, and he seems very happy.

 The end of "It Takes a Village" when the killer's last attempted victim is freed and his older sister runs to hug him.